apeshimam/ifthenwhat/README.md

 License
 =======
-All code licensed under the [MIT License][http://opensource.org/licenses/mit-license.php]
+All code licensed under the <a href="http://opensource.org/licenses/mit-license.php">MIT License</a>